tbrowder/Pod-Load/README.md

 ) returns Mu
 ```

-If it's an actual filename, loads a file and returns the pod.
+If it's an actual filename, loads a file and returns the Rakudoc object.

 ### multi sub load